wesleywesvo/4-Stage-Pipeline/README.md

 ## ESE 345 Spring 2020 Project

-### Read the report if you want to learn more about this type of processor
+### Read the report to learn more about this type of processor